groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.documents.crawlWebsite`<a id="groundxdocumentscrawlwebsite"></a>

-Crawl and ingest a website into GroundX
+Upload the content of a publicly accessible website to a GroundX bucket.
+This is done by following links within a specified URL, recursively, up to a specified depth or number of pages.

 #### 🛠️ Usage<a id="🛠️-usage"></a>